nameer-rizvi/scrapefrom/README.md

 };
 ```

 **NOTE: the scraper works best on webpages that render all of the html on page load (aka. server side rendering).
-A good way to check if a webpage does this is by [opening your browsers dev tools, disabling javascript][https://developers.google.com/web/tools/chrome-devtools/javascript/disable] and refreshing the page.**
+A good way to check if a webpage does this is by opening your browsers dev tools, disabling javascript and refreshing the page.
+See how to do this on Chrome: https://developers.google.com/web/tools/chrome-devtools/javascript/disable.**